 "One of the big takeaways is that you have to sacrifice that big, holistic viewpoint."

 Their micro universes all contribute to an interconnected system, allowing them to be fast in both implementing new services and fixing problems.
 By working like this they simplify concerns; everyone can focus on their own work and the API connected to it and they are able to deploy new things whenever they want, without having to consider the other universes.
 They can actually have as many as over 600 deployments per day - without most needs of coordination.

 Equality and fairness - it should be simple

 Two aspects of simplicity within tech and innovation concern equality and fairness.
-This was highlighted by Anna Kazakova Lindegren, Data Scientist at IBM and Chairwoman at PyCon Sweden, and Malin Frithiofsson, Head of community management at Chalmers Ventures and co-founder of Alterity think tank.
+This was highlighted by Anna Kazakova Lindegren, Data Scientist at IBM and Chairwoman at PyCon Sweden, and Malin Frithiofsson, Head of Community Management at Chalmers Ventures and co-founder of Alterity think tank.

-Learning AI to be fair in these matters demands a lot of metrics, but it is doable:
+Teaching AI to be fair in these matters demands a lot of metrics, but it is doable: